-When troubles occurs, please check the following points before contacting a repair company.
+If trouble occurs, please check the following points before contacting a repair company.

-PROBLEM POSSIBLE CAUSES SOLUTION Poor cooling performance Temperature setting may be higher than ambient room temperature Lower the temperature setting The heat exchanger on the indoor or outdoor unit is dirty Clean the affected heat exchanger The air filter is dirty Remove the filter and clean it according to instructions The air inlet or outlet of either unit is blocked Turn the unit off, remove the obstruction and turn it back on Doors and windows are open Make sure that all doors and windows are closed while operating the unit Excessive heat is generated by sunlight Close windows and curtains during periods of high heat or bright sunshine Low refrigerant due to leak or long- term use Check for leaks, re-seal if necessary and top off refrigerant Too many sources of heat in the room (people, computers, electronics, etc.) Reduce amount of heat sources Poor heating performance The outdoor temperature is extremely low Use auxiliary heating device Cold air is entering through doors and windows Make sure that all doors and windows are closed during use Low refrigerant due to leak or long-term use Check for leaks, re-seal if necessary and top off refrigerant The unit starts There's too much or too little refrigerant in the system Check for leaks and recharge the system with refrigerant and stops frequently Incompressible gas or moisture has entered the system Evacuate and recharge the system with refrigerant The compressor is broken Replace the compressor The voltage is too high or too low Install a manostat to regulate the voltage Indicator lamps continue flashing or error code appears The unit may stop operation or continue to run safely.
+PROBLEM POSSIBLE CAUSES SOLUTION Poor cooling performance Temperature setting may be higher than ambient room temperature.
+Lower the temperature setting.
+The heat exchanger coil on the indoor or outdoor unit is dirty.
+Contact a servicer to clean the affected heat exchanger coil.
+The air filter is dirty.
+Replace the air filter.
+The air inlet or outlet of either unit is blocked.
+Turn the unit off, remove the obstruction and turn it back on.
+Doors and windows are open.
+Make sure that all doors and windows are closed while operating the unit.
+Excessive heat is generated by sunlight.
+Close windows and curtains during periods of high heat or bright sunshine.
+Too many sources of heat in the room (people, computers, electronics, etc.).
+Reduce amount of heat sources.
+Return grille is blocked or diffuser vents are shut.
+Make sure the return grille and diffusers are unrestricted.
+Poor heating performance The outdoor temperature is extremely low.
+Use auxiliary heating device.
+Cold air is entering through doors and windows.
+Make sure that all doors and windows are closed during use.
+The air filter is dirty.
+Replace the air filter.
+Return grille is blocked or diffuser vents are shut.
+Make sure the return grille and diffusers are unrestricted.
+Indicator Iamps continue flashing or error code appears The unit may stop operation or continue to run safely.
 If the indicator lamps continue to flash or error codes appear, wait for about 10 minutes.
 The problem may resolve itself.
-If the problem persists, contact your nearest service technician.

-PROBLEM POSSIBLE CAUSES SOLUTION The unit is not Power failure Wait for the power to be restored working The power is turned off Turn on the power The fuse is burned out Replace the fuse The unit's 3-minute protection has been activated Wait three minutes after restarting the unit Timer is activated Turn timer off
+If not, turn off the unit, then turn it on again.
+If the problem persists, contact your nearest certified service technician.
+The unit is not working Power failure Wait for the power to be restored Remote control batteries are dead Replace the batteries The unit's 3-minute protection has been activated Wait three minutes after restarting the unit Timer is activated Turn timer off

-If your problem persists after performing the checks and diagnostics above, or the error code remains, turn off your unit immediately and contact an authorized service center.
+If your problem persists after performing the checks and diagnostics above, or an error code remains, turn off your unit immediately and contact an authorized service center.